Oversized windows and doors make a wilderness home come to life.

 But it’s the oversized windows and doors that make this home really come alive.
 “Arranged to take best advantage of the topography and maximize the connection to the outdoors, each space is uniquely shaped to its surroundings and function, offering a variety of experiences and views as one moves through the house,” Herrmann says.
 “From the outset, we wanted the characteristics of the site—its rocky ground plane and carefully edited woods—to be an integral part of the architecture.”

-And when it came time to pick the windows that would provide those vital connections with the landscape, Herrmann selected Marvin Windows and Doors.
+And when it came time to pick the windows that would provide those vital connections with the landscape, Herrmann selected Marvin.
 “We knew we would not have to compromise on window sizes and could get the exact sizes we envisioned—from oversized units to small operables,” she says.

 The interconnection is enhanced with monochromatic walls that unfold and move, revealing curated views and giving the illusion of more space.
 Combined with the oversized windows and doors that merge the house with the outdoors, the effect is one of intimacy and interest while maintaining its distinct simplicity.